-Virtual Office Hours

-By appointment, we can setup virtual office hours.
-Click the "Virtual Office Hours" button on Canvas to enter my Zoom office hours.
-Note: my office hours will be IN PERSON unless we decide to meet on Zoom.
+Virtual Office Hours By appointment, we can setup virtual office hours.
+If we do, simply click the Virtual Office Hours button on Canvas to enter our meeting.

 Contact

 Outside of office hours, you can reach me at my email address.
 I will usually respond within 24 hours.
 Feel free to get back in touch if I don't.
 If you have a question about the course, please check the syllabus before emailing.